 |Old MCAT Score||New MCAT Score||Percentile|

 The AAMC provides no official means of converting the scores between the two systems.
 However, both the old MCAT and the new MCAT are still standardized exams.
-As standardized exams, they have percentiles the scores can be converted, albeit roughly, by using the percentiles.
+As standardized exams, they have percentiles, so the scores can be converted, albeit roughly, by using the percentiles.
 Medical schools will also be using percentiles to assess applicants.
-The AAMC has released final percentiles and score correlations for both the old MCAT and the new MCAT.
+The AAMC has released final percentiles and score correlations for both the old MCAT and the new MCAT (May 2016-April 2017).
 We can see that the 50th percentiles for the old and new MCAT were about 25 and 500, respectively.
 This means that a 25 in the old scoring system would be roughly 500 in the new scoring system.
-The 99th percentile for the old and the new are 38 and 522, respectively.
-By using percentiles on these two charts, you can convert your scores between the two systems.
+The 99th percentile for the old and the new are 38 and 521, respectively.
+If you want to study the nitty gritty mechanics of how the AAMC calculates and conceptualizes its scoring system, knock yourself out with this 36-paged pdf!
+Just don’t use it as a procrastination device.
+That’s something I’d probably do, but then again, I’m unusually fascinated by numbers.
+Anyway, the point is that by using percentiles on these two charts, you can convert your scores between the two systems.

 Other resources for converting scores

 There are numerous other websites that have charts or calculators that can (again, roughly) convert the scores.
 As the new scoring system becomes the new norm, the need for conversion will disappear.
-For at least the next two years, many schools will be accepting both types of MCAT, so having an understanding of how the two types of scores compare to each other will be useful.
-If you’re studying for the MCAT or are considering retaking it, consider checking out Magoosh’s MCAT course to help prepare.
+For the 2018 admission cycle, which opened May 1, 2017, about 55% of medical schools (yes, I went through this document and counted) will accept scores from the old and new MCAT.
+Some schools have adopted a policy of accepting any MCAT scores that were taken within the 3 years prior to admission, regardless of the version.
+Therefore, having an understanding of how the two types of scores compare can be useful.
+Maybe you’re reading this post to see how your score on the new MCAT compares with that of the brother/sister/boyfriend/girlfriend/cousin who took the version prior to 2015, who knows?
+I do know that a portion of you are looking for study resources for the MCAT or are considering retaking it, so consider checking out Magoosh’s MCAT course to help prepare.
 We offer 300 video lessons and over 700 questions, which can be taken as practice tests or split up for review.
 Plus, you have email access to MCAT experts as part of your subscription.